-Caballero lived and worked in Paris for more than 25 years from 1968 to his untimely death from AIDS in 1995.
-He was one of the few Latin American artists of the time to be completely frank about his sexuality both before and after his relocation to France.
+From 1968 to his untimely death from AIDS in 1995, Caballero lived and worked in Paris for more than 25 years.
+He was one of the few Latin American artists of the time to be open about his sexuality, both before and after his relocation to France.
 The epidemic was particularly severe in France in comparison to other European countries, and living through the severity of it, being part of the community permanently reshaped by its calamity, required the kind of courage and sincerity that allowed the artist to imbue his paintings with so much life.
 Caballero's depiction of the triumph of survival, of love and defiance leaves the viewer with their own courage to feel in the most genuine way and to allow themselves to be lost within his world.